Born To Die In Isolation

 How To Be A Human and Integrate Yourself With Your Fellow Earthlings

-I was nine years old, sitting in the school cafeteria during lunch having some meaningless kid conversation with another kid when they abruptly asked me a question that would lodge itself in my brain for years.
+I was nine years old and sitting at a lunch table in the school cafeteria having some meaningless kid conversation with another kid when they abruptly asked me a question that would lodge itself in my brain for years.
 “Why are you so strange?” he said.
-Not with cruelty, not with mockery, just genuine confusion, like he’d been … Read more
+Not with cruelty or mockery, but genuine confusion.
+Like … Read more

 The Day I Learned That Rules Don’t Care About Six-Year-Olds

 There’s a specific kind of panic that can only exist in elementary school.
-It’s not the abstract worry of adult life like bills, relationships, or mortality.
-It’s immediate and physical and utterly consuming.
+Not the abstract worry of adult life like bills, relationships, or mortality.
+Something more immediate and physical and utterly consuming.
 And when you’re six years old sitting in a first-grade class with a bladder screaming for relief while a woman who terrorized … Read more